• Types

 One of the deciding factors an insurance company calls in to play when going through a type 1 application is the amount of insulin you have to take per day.

-It affects whether you are approved, but also makes a difference in your monthly premium.
-Most people that are taking 25 units or less per day will have a decent rate.
+It affects your approval, but also makes a difference in your monthly premium.
+Most people taking 25 units or less per day will have a decent rate.
 When the units increase the price does as well.
-In general, diabetics that take up to 50 units a day are normally approved.
+In general, companies approve diabetics that take up to 50 units a day.

 Complications Due to Type 1 Diabetes